You have turned-in this assignment. You can review the lesson and see your previous answers.

 It's important to understand that.

-Another useful thing I can do is if I actually hover over the country, it gives us the actual GDP per capita specifically and how much it's grown.
+And another useful thing I can do is if I actually hover over the country, it gives us the actual GDP per capita specifically and how much it's grown.

 And that can be quite useful because if we've got two countries in the same category, they might be quite different.

-If, for example, United States, they're both in the top category.
+If, for example, they're both in the top category, United States, they're nearly at $75,000, Canada around 55,000, so 56,000 really.

-So you know, almost a $20,000 difference there.
+So, you know, almost a $20,000 difference there.

 So that is quite significant.